Lifestyle & Management

 - Reduce your alcohol intake.

 Note that people with serious heart failure need to exercise in a cardiac rehabilitation center under the supervision of a trained exercise therapist.

 Quit Smoking and Drink Cautiously

 Smoking damages your blood vessels.
 If you have heart failure and still smoke, try to quit as soon as possible.
 There are many helpful programs to help you break the habit.

-Drinking alcohol can have a direct toxic effect on the heart.
+Drinking alcohol poisons the heart.
 Heavy drinking over time damages the heart and leads to high blood pressure, heart failure, and stroke.
 If you drink, talk with your healthcare provider about cutting down or stopping.

 Avoid Certain Non-prescription Drugs and Herbal Remedies

 Medications that you can buy without a prescription can cause fluid buildup and can make your heart failure worse.
 Avoid the following:

 - Sodium-based antacids such as sodium bicarbonate

 - High doses of aspirin

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil or Motrin) and naproxen (Aleve or Naprosyn), especially in pill form.
 Topical NSAID formulations (applied directly to the skin) are less likely to worsen heart failure.

 - Ginseng (may aggravate high blood pressure)